zihaow17/zihaow17/README.md

 Hello!
 My name is Zihao and this is where I keep the random code that I mess with for fun :D I'm learning R, Python, and MySQL for now...
+I don't have any completed projects yet, but I am working on a hang man game that is nowhere near complete~